eyza-cod2/zpam3/README.md

 ### Error "recursive error after: Can´t create Dvar 'xxx': 1280 dvars already exist"
 This error happens when you have defined more than 1280 cvars in game.
 You have to clean your config from useless cvars.
 If you dont know that cvars to delete, create a new profile and compare these 2 configs.
 Normal config should have ~400 lines.
-This PAM defines ~150 new cvars for all of the features, so if your config contains a lot of mess, it may be the trigger for this error.
+This PAM defines ~200 new cvars for all of the features, so if your config contains a lot of mess, it may be the trigger for this error.

+### Error "Info string length exceeded"
+This error happens when you have too many .iwd files in main folder or name of all .iwd files exceed some limit.<br>
+How the error may looks like:<br>
+**Info string length exceeded<br>
+key: 'sv_referencedIwds'<br>
+value : '...'<br>
+Info string:<br>
+\bg_fallDamageMaxHeight\480 ...**<br>
+This is game bug - to workaround this error, remove unused iwd files / shorten the name of iwd files / pack multiple iwd files together.

 <br>